 How long does it take to become a licensed psychologist in Arkansas if I already have a master’s degree in psychology?

-Including internships and supervised professional experience requirements, it can take from four to seven years to become a licensed psychologist in Arkansas if you already have a master’s degree.
-If your master’s is in psychology, the time required will be shorter than if your master’s is in a different field.
+Including internships and supervised professional experience requirements, it can take from four to seven years to become a licensed psychologist in Arkansas.
+If your master’s degree is in psychology or is part of a doctoral degree, the time required should be less than if your master’s is in a different field.

 Can I become a licensed psychologist in Arkansas if I have a doctorate in another field?

 To become a licensed psychologist in Arkansas, you must have a doctorate in psychology or a closely related field.
-Candidates who have a non-accredited degree or a degree in a closely related field must prove they have 80 semester hours of curricular requirement coursework, either taught by a qualified psychologist or from a department of psychology.
+Candidates who have a degree not accredited by APA or CPA, or a degree in a closely related field, must prove they have 80 semester hours of curricular requirement coursework, either taught by a qualified psychologist or from a department of psychology.